What's behind South Korea's population decline? | DW | 21.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-"This is a structural issue within Korea's corporate world and society in general," one expert tells DW.
+"This is a structural issue within Korea's corporate world and society in general," an expert tells DW.

-South Korea has been locked in an invisible fight for its future for decades: against a declining population.
-Government statistics released at the start of December appear to show Asia's fourth-largest economy is losing that battle.
+South Korea has been locked in an invisible fight for its future for decades — against a declining population.
+Government statistics released in early December appear to show Asia's fourth-largest economy is losing the battle.

 The country's total population of nearly 52 million is set to decline 0.18% by 2021 year-end, for the first time since the country began collecting census data, according to figures released by Statistics Korea.

-The government institution in charge of statistics and census data also mapped out a worst-case scenario, under which the present population will drop to around 12 million by 2120 — around 23% of today's population.
+The government institution in charge of statistics and census data also mapped out a worst-case scenario, according to which the present population will drop to around 12 million by 2120 — around 23% of today's population.

-Moreover, Statistics Korea predicted that the average age of the population is set to rise, from a median of 43-years-old in 2021 to 62-years-old by 2070.
+Moreover, Statistics Korea predicted that the average age of the population is set to rise, from a median of 43 in 2021 to 62 by 2070.

 The figures come as no surprisefor the country which has long been aware of the challenges of population decline.
-The combination of an aging population and falling birth rates spells trouble for renewing the workforce while facing a bigger spending burden in the form of tax revenue and health care.
+The combination of an aging population and falling birth rates spells trouble for renewing the workforce, while the country faces a bigger spending burden in the form of tax revenue and health care.

 Successive governments have attempted to combat the decline, budgeting a total of 225 trillion won ($188 billion, €167 billion) spent in the decade up until 2020.
 This has largely been spent on financial incentives for couples to have children.
 But so far, the increased spending has had little effect in boosting birth rates.